Explore Our Upper School Program

 Through performing arts at Westridge, girls learn creativity, collaboration, and the importance of ensemble.
 They grow to understand theatre as a discipline that involves focused commitment and a powerful sense of both personal and shared accomplishment.
 Westridge Theatre puts an emphasis on developing not only strong interpretive skills, but also generative skills with students, with multiple opportunities for original student-devised material.

 The Theatre Department offers Upper School elective courses including Costume Construction, Fundamentals of Costume Design, and Technical Theatre.
 The Upper School presents three productions each year, including two main stage productions and one black box production.
 In addition to auditioning for the productions, students may serve in leadership positions as Assistant Directors, Production Stage Managers, or Assistant Stage Managers.
 There are many opportunities for students to work as members of the Costume Crew, Technical Crew, Properties Masters, Audio Assistants, or Lightboard or Soundboard operators.
 Students also have Front-of-House responsibilities as Box Office Crew and Ushers.

 Upper School girls taking a yoga class.

 Upper School Physical Education is a multi-disciplinary course that utilizes diverse activities to promote students’ lifelong fitness and health.
 This course includes multimodal group aerobic exercise, conditioning, and strength and flexibility training.
 Through exposure to a wide array of fitness options, students are encouraged to develop their own personal fitness plan based on short- and long-term goals.
 Additional offerings include Intermediate and Advanced Dance.
 Students may apply for the Physical Education equivalent credit option if they are at advanced performance and competitive levels in their physical pursuits.

 Westridge believes athletics is an important part of a well-rounded education.
 While the Tigers remain highly competitive at the varsity level, we afford each girl the opportunity to be a part of the athletics program as the Frosh/Soph and junior varsity levels can include novice participants.
 The Tigers field teams in basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, volleyball, and water polo.
 Students also compete in the Interscholastic Equestrian League.
-For details about our program, please visit the Athletics section.
+For details about our program, please visit the Athletics section of our website.
 Go Tigers!